Sales Price Lists: General Information

 • If the Multicurrency Accounting feature is enabled, the currency specified in the Currency column has been activated for a market in the Shopify store.

-• If the Volume Pricing feature is enabled, Break Qty is set to 0 or 1.
+• If the Volume Pricing feature is enabled, Break Qty is set to a positive whole number.

 Export of Price Lists